 - Telecommunication network operations

-- Security, Surveillance and Emergency control
+- Security, Surveillance and Emergency

 - Petro-chemical process control